Jubatian/rrpge-spec/specs/acc_arch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Block Blitter normally produces a horizontal strip of sequentially read data beginning at an arbitrary position.
-The source data may begin at an arbitrary location, and the blit may have an arbitrary length in pixels.
-The begin position is handled as a part of the incrementing logic, detailed further below.
+The source data may only begin at block boundary (the fractional part of the source offset is ignored), however the blit may have an arbitrary length in pixels.

 Preparing the source data requires a memory of the previous data to be able to shift it according to the destination start pointer's fractional part.
 For